 Where these structures appear to be in place to divert income to create a tax benefit for the professional, Part IVA may apply.
 Part IVA is an integrity rule which allows the Commissioner to remove any tax benefit received by a taxpayer where they entered into an arrangement in a contrived manner in order to obtain a tax benefit.
 Part IVA may apply to schemes designed to ensure that the professional is not appropriately rewarded for the services they provide to the business, or that they receive a reward which is substantially less than the value of those services.

-The draft guidance sets out a series of tests to identify a practitioner’s risk level, looking at the structure of the business and how profits are distributed, and whether the structure has any high risk features.
+The guidance, which has now been finalised, sets out a series of tests to identify a practitioner’s risk level, looking at the structure of the business and how profits are distributed, and whether the structure has any high-risk features.

 Some arrangements that were previously considered low risk may now fall into a higher risk zone.

 For professional services firms, it will be important to assess the risk level and this needs to be done for each principal practitioner separately.

 The ATO has been very active lately trying to dispel myths about how cryptocurrency is taxed.

 If your business accepts cryptocurrency as payment for goods or services, these payments are treated in the same way as any other.
 That is, if your business is registered for GST, the price paid by the person paying in the digital currency should include GST.
 Likewise, if you purchase goods or services for use in your business then you should generally be able to claim GST credits on the transaction in your activity statement, even if you used digital currency to make the purchase.